donald-mack/mayor/README.md

 Stephen Harper is a brilliant politcal mind and managed to learn from all of this.
-If Canada could have a Conservative Party that mirrored that of the American GOP it could ride on any rhetoric that suited it.
+If Canada could have a Conservative Party that mirrored that of the American Republican party it could ride on any rhetoric that suited it.
 American media is designed to sell ideas and points of view to people.
 Ten years ago the Canadian Alliance was created in a merger of the Reform and Progressive Conservatives.
 Ever since then it has been a war between liberal and